ekrem-albayrak/samples-dotnetcore/README.md

 # samples-dotnet
-Contains .Net Core examples how to use the FORCE Bridge API.
+Provides examples for using the Bridge API with .Net Core & C#.